Cannabis Grow Guide Logo

 Guide to Autoflowering Cannabis

-Autoflowering cannabis has emerged as a significant breakthrough in cannabis cultivation, revolutionizing the approach to growing cannabis.
-These plants, unique due to their genetic inheritance from Cannabis ruderalis, automatically switch from the vegetative stage to flowering, independent of light cycles.
-This characteristic makes them distinct from the traditional photoperiod strains and highly appealing to a broad spectrum of growers.
+Autoflowering cannabis has revolutionized cannabis cultivation by simplifying the growing process.
+These plants, derived from Cannabis ruderalis, automatically transition from the vegetative stage to flowering, regardless of light cycles.
+This characteristic makes them ideal for both beginners and experienced growers.

 Introduction to Autoflowering Cannabis